-Our goal is to become an asset manager with at least \$100 billion in ETF AUM, since we believe economies of scale is a competitive advantage in the ETF industry.
+Our goal is to become one of the top five ETF sponsors in the world.
 In 2009, we were the eleventh largest ETF sponsor in the U.S. based on AUM.
-We increased our AUM to become the eighth largest ETF sponsor in 2010, the seventh largest in 2012 and the fifth largest in 2013 and 2014, with \$39.3 billion in AUM.
+We increased our AUM to become the eighth largest U.S. ETF sponsor in 2010, the seventh largest in 2012 and the fifth largest in 2015, with \$51.6 billion in AUM.
 We believe our continued execution will enable us to increase trading volumes and build longer performance track records, which should allow us to attract additional investors and, in turn, further grow our AUM.
 We will seek to increase our market share and build additional scale by continuing to implement the following growth strategies: